Home » National Parks » Kenai Fjords National Park » Exit Glacier You See What is Best About Kenai Fjords

 Short but Sweet Hike the Glacier View Trail

-NOTE: they paved the trail for only a portion of the walk.
-Soft gravel completes the trail.
+NOTE: The park has paved the trail for only part of the walk.
+Soft gravel covers the rest of the trail, making navigation easy.

 Moderately Difficult – Glacier Overlook Trail